-Initially, the new program will place two interns per semester on a Star Trek series, beginning summer 2020, and is designed to provide a 360-degree immersion in the production process of the Star Trek universe.
+The program will place two interns per semester on a Star Trek series, beginning this past summer 2020, and is designed to provide a 360-degree immersion in the production process of the Star Trek universe.
 Selected interns will be actively engaged in writers’ rooms, wardrobe design, on-set production, animation and post-production on Los Angeles-based programs.
 The Academy Foundation will oversee the application, vetting and enrollment of interns while CBS will coordinate mentorships and facilitate the program curriculum.
 The Foundation will also offer the interns lifetime professional support through its alumni program.

 The Television Academy Foundation was established in 1959, and is dedicated to preserving television’s legacy while inspiring and nurturing future leaders in the medium through educational and outreach programs.